Saint Joseph's Mission (Williams Lake): Early complaints

 Initially, the government agreed to support a maximum of 50 indigenous students at the St. Joseph's School, but in 1893, the government cut the pupilage to 25.
-When the school refused to send students home, the school became heavily indebted, which threatened the existence of the school.
-The government's cheques also began to arrive late, further complicating the matter; and both of the school buildings were in poor condition and were in need of replacement.
-The Mission temporarily closed the girls school and negotiated with the government over the situation.
-The government agreed to provide funding for 35 students and send $2,000 for the construction of a new boys' school.
+When the school refused to send students home, the school became heavily indebted, which threatened the school's existence.
+The government's cheques also began to arrive late, further complicating the matter; and both school buildings were in poor condition and in need of replacement.
+The mission temporarily closed the girls' school and negotiated with the government over the situation.
+The government agreed to provide funding for 35 students and $2,000 to build a new boys' school.
 However, when the cheque arrived, the Mission found that they had only been given $756.
 Bishop Durieu responded by threatening to close the girls' school permanently.

-In order to raise funds for the school, the school began to sell the agricultural and manufactured goods created by its students.
+To raise funds, the school sold agricultural and manufactured goods created by its students.
 This led Mr. Davison, a Kamloops harness maker, to write a letter of complaint to his local member of Parliament, Mr. Barnard, about the school.
-In the letter, he claimed that it was impossible for an honest businessman to compete with prison labour, and questioned whether the school was meant to educate students or earn money.
-The Department of Indian Affairs investigated, and were told that the government was not providing sufficient funding to the school, and if the government wanted them to stop, they should increase the funding available to the school.
-Rather than pay the school more money, the Department of Indian Affairs decided to allow the school to continue its money-making ventures.
+He said that it was impossible for an honest businessman to compete with prison labour, and questioned whether the school's purpose was to educate students or earn money.
+The Department of Indian Affairs investigated, and was told that the government did not provide sufficient funding, and a funding increase would be needed for this to stop.
+The Department of Indian Affairs opted instead to allow the school to continue its money-making ventures.